TLW's Disasterscope™ (Disaster Historyscope)

 Original Pub.
 Date: Mar.
 15, 2017.
-Last Update: Mar.
-21, 2017.
+Last Update: Sept.
+11, 2020.

 Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to disaster history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

 Some people think that history is bunk because only the Devil makes the headlines.
 Some headlines are bigger than others.
 Should the Devil be blamed for these?
-Scope major historical disasters manmade and natural to gain a better perspective.
+Scope major historical disasters both manmade and natural to gain a better perspective.

 About 1627 B.C.E. the volcano on the island of Thera AKA Santorini in the Aegean Sea 100 mi.
 SE of Athens erupts, causing half of the island to sink into the sea, along with a city in the Bay of Naples, becoming the greatest vocanic eruption in ancient times; a tsunami hits Crete, destroying the Minoan fleet, dealing their civilization a lethal blow; ditto the Hyksos; in 1967 Greek archeologist Spyridon Nikolaou Marinatos (1901-74) discovers remains of a Minoan civilization in Akrotiri in SW Santorini, incl. a sewage and freshwater system, and 3-story bldgs. with indoor bathrooms and toilets; the explosion is the origin of the Atlantis legend of Plato, according to Greek seismologist Angelos Galanopoulos; frescoes found in Thera show a goddess presiding over the manufacture of drugs from the saffron flower (Crocus sativus); each flower has three stigmas, and it takes 150 flowers to yield 1g of dry saffron threads, which currently cost $1K per lb.; Atlantis is really in Morocco?